Sal18-debug/Girls-Career-On-Cloud/README.md

 Girls Career on cloud is a web-based application tailored to rural communities in helping them set up virtual education centers for young girls in order to improve their education.
 Virtual classrooms
 Girls Career on Cloud is a web-based application tailored to helping young girls in rural communities receive further education.
 This education would be in the format of virtual classrooms set up by organizers and teachers to teach a variety of subjects.

-## How do you get the idea to build the project?
+## How did you get the idea to build the project?

 We got the idea for this application project by reading online news about how efforts in the world have hit obstacles in bringing more education to young girls in rural communities.
 While males are usually supported in their efforts to seek higher education, young girls in these communities are frequently not given the same opportunity and support in this endeavor.
 In these communities, limited finances have pushed them to only send their best men to urban centers for further education.
 As such, we sought to think about a potential solution or at least an avenue for these girls to attain more education.
 Thus, we came up with the idea of a simple website that can help rural communities set up virtual and onsite education centers tailored to these young girls.